By Leslie Shrock, author of Bumpin’

 Sex while trying to conceive isn’t always Kama Sutra–level romantic, especially if you’ve been at it awhile or are attempting to time it with an ovulation peak.
 If you’re not careful, it can start to feel like a job.
 So in the spirit of keeping it as stress-free as possible, here are the answers to the most common sex-during-conception questions.

 - How many times do we need to do it?
 More is not always better.
 When men ejaculate too frequently, sperm quality and quantity goes down.
 When it doesn’t happen enough, sperm can be too old and slow to get to the egg in a timely fashion.
 So though it seems logical to have sex five times per day during your fertile window, that is not the best way to get pregnant.
 To optimize sperm quality and getting them to their destination on time, have sex every other day or once per day at most in the five days leading up to ovulation and on the day of.
+If you're having sex with the goal of trying to conceive, it's also important to use a TTC-friendly fertility lubricant to protect sperm health.

 - What are the best positions?
 Clinical research into pregnancy-friendly sexual positions is pretty much nonexistent, and no one position has ever been proven more effective than others.
 But there is a powerful force that you should consider when trying to conceive: gravity.
 The closer the sperm starts to the cervix, the more likely it is to get where it needs to go.
 For that reason, the two most recommended positions are missionary and doggy style.
 They allow for deep penetration, and in the case of missionary, the sperm is deposited directly into the top of the vagina closer to the cervix.
 There are many variations, like putting a pillow under your lower back in missionary to tilt your hips up, or lowering down flat from all fours in doggy-style.
 Rather than obsess about form and technique, mix things up and have fun.